 But the thing about Instagram skin is that it's not just limited to your cheekbones.
 Something these makeup artists do is making their skin seem to glow from within, with dewiness emanating from every angle of their face.
 But try as we might to copy their glow (not least of which involves buying every product they recommend), most of the time we come up short.
 Thus, when Katie Jane Hughes herself stopped by the Byrdie offices and shared a primer technique called "killing the edges" that she swears is the key to luminescent skin, we immediately took notes.

 Keep scrolling to find out the secret technique to getting dewy Instagram skin in real life!

-After that, Hughes says you can either wait a few minutes for the product to sink in, which leaves a layer of the pearlescent finish on top of the skin, or apply your favorite foundation directly on top (she currently swears by VDL's new Perfect-Lasting Foundation, $32, a full-coverage foundation that easily sheers out).
+After that, Hughes says you can either wait a few minutes for the product to sink in, which leaves a layer of the pearlescent finish on top of the skin or apply your favorite foundation directly on top.
 Another trick to getting that Instagram-skin sheen?
-Mix your favorite pearly primer with your foundation—Hughes says she uses a 60 to 40 ratio of primer to foundation.
+Mix your favorite pearly primer with your foundation—Hughes says she uses a 60 to 40 ratio of primer to a foundation.

 So, there you have it—the secret to getting skin like a glazed donut is all about applying your primer as lightly as possible and leaving a light layer behind.
 Your new makeup mantra: the lighter the hand, the dewier the skin.